Travel by Bus From Singapore to Malacca (Melaka)

 Christ Church Melaka

-Malacca has an incredible history of being a key trade center over many hundreds of years.
+Malacca has an incredible history of being a key trade centre for hundreds of years.

-It has been conquered and colonized by Malay, Portuguese, Dutch and British.
-Each colonization leaving its mark on the buildings and food of Malacca.
+It has been conquered and colonized by the Malay, Portuguese, Dutch, and British, each colonization leaving its mark on the buildings and food of Malacca.

 Time to Quench the First with a Riverside View